MaJerle/stm32-usart-uart-dma-rx-tx/README.md

 UART in STM32 allows configuration using different transmit (`TX`) and receive (`RX`) modes:

 - Polling mode (no DMA, no IRQ)
+    - Advantages:
-    - P: Application is polling for status bits to check if any character has been transmitted/received and read it fast enough in order not to miss any byte
+        - Application is polling for status bits to check if any character has been transmitted/received and read it fast enough in order not to miss any byte
-    - P: Easy to implement, simply a few lines of code
+        - Easy to implement, simply a few lines of code
+    - Disadvantages:
-    - C: Can easily miss received data in complex application if CPU cannot read registers quickly enough
+        - Can easily miss received data in complex application if CPU cannot read registers quickly enough
-    - C: Works only for low baudrates, `9600` or lower
+        - Works only for low baudrates, `9600` or lower
 - Interrupt mode (no DMA)
+    - Advantages:
-    - P: UART triggers interrupt and CPU jumps to service routine to handle each received byte separately
+        - UART triggers interrupt and CPU jumps to service routine to handle each received byte separately
-    - P: Commonly used approach in embedded applications
+        - Commonly used approach in embedded applications
-    - P: Works well with common baudrates, `115200`, up to `~921600` bauds
+        - Works well with common baudrates, `115200`, up to `~921600` bauds
+    - Disadvantages:
-    - C: Interrupt service routine is executed for every received character
+        - Interrupt service routine is executed for every received character
-    - C: May decrease system performance if interrupts are triggered for every character for high-speed baudrates
+        - May decrease system performance if interrupts are triggered for every character for high-speed baudrates
 - DMA mode
     - DMA is used to transfer data from the USART RX data register to user memory at the hardware level.
 No application interaction is needed at this point except for processing received data by the application when necessary
+    - Advantages:
-    - P: Transfer from USART peripheral to memory is done on hardware level without CPU interaction
+        - Transfer from USART peripheral to memory is done on hardware level without CPU interaction
-    - P: Works well with operating systems
+        - Works well with operating systems
-    - P: Optimized for highest baudrates `> 1Mbps` and low-power applications
+        - Optimized for highest baudrates `> 1Mbps` and low-power applications
-    - P: In case of big bursts of data, increasing data buffer size can improve functionality
+        - In case of big bursts of data, increasing data buffer size can improve functionality
+    - Disadvantages:
-    - C: Number of bytes to transfer must be known in advance by DMA hardware
+        - Number of bytes to transfer must be known in advance by DMA hardware
-    - C: If communication fails, DMA may not notify application about all bytes transferred
+        - If communication fails, DMA may not notify application about all bytes transferred

 > This guide focuses exclusively on DMA‑based RX operation and explains how to handle cases where data length is unknown